Tom Brandstater

-Thomas Brandstater (born October 21, 1984) is a former American football quarterback in the National Football League (NFL).
+Thomas Brandstater (born October 21, 1984) is an American former professional football quarterback in the National Football League (NFL).
 He played college football for the Fresno State Bulldogs.
-He was drafted by the Denver Broncos in the sixth round of the 2009 NFL Draft.
+He was selected by the Denver Broncos in the sixth round of the 2009 NFL draft.

 He was also a member of the Indianapolis Colts, Miami Dolphins, Dallas Cowboys, and St. Louis Rams.